 According to Gallup, 87% of employees are disengaged with their work.
 Combine that with the fact that the average employee has less than 2 hours per month to devote to training yet state 16 hours per month is needed to stay current, it is not surprising that over 41 million people voluntarily left their jobs in 2018 according to the Work Institute.
 That’s 27 out of 100 employees and an 88% increase from 2010.
+In 2020, tack on a global pandemic requiring a new work from home setup, parents managing online school or homeschool, others fighting off loneliness and employee engagement is in crisis.

 As a leader, does this resonate with you?
 These facts are important because not only is it expensive to lose and replace an employee, it is disruptive for colleagues and clients to experience the loss and transition.
 For 6 figure roles, it is estimated to cost a company up to 213% to lose an employee due to lost revenue, lost productivity, recruiting, training, and compensation to replace that individual.

 Employee engagement, retention and satisfaction drive client engagement, retention and satisfaction.
 The best way to focus on your clients is to focus on your employees.
-This makes sense to me and when I sought out to see what other companies were doing with respect to retention across both areas, it shocked me to realize that the job market is largely divided.
+This makes sense yet when I sought out to see what other companies were doing with respect to retention across both areas, it shocked me to realize that the job market is largely divided.
 You have Engagement Officers who focus on your clients and their experience with your products and services.
 Then you have People Officers who are an evolution of your HR team to recruit and retain the best performers in your industry.
 But what about someone who is in charge of the strategy to ensure the growth and development of your employees is in line with the ever-changing market needs of your clients?

 I have spent some time defining the role of Chief Retention Officer.
 This role will wrap their arms around both aspects of business development by understanding consumer needs and interpersonal expectations of your clients and aligning that with the growth, engagement and development plan for employees.
 This role is expected to regularly interact with clients and employees and lead the company’s strategic initiative to collaborate across business lines to ensure company growth is aligned in both disciplines.
 Here’s the job description: